Financial Statements as a Business Tool

 Unaudited financial statements will not be accepted by the administrative and regulatory authorities.
 They do not meet the mandatory requirements for a user of financial statements can reliably adopt in making their decisions.

 Unaudited financial statements also do not provide independent third-party assurance about the accuracy of the information contained therein.
-There is a limited number of stakeholders who benefit from the unaudited financial statements.
+There is a limited number of stakeholders who benefit from unaudited financial statements.

 Audited Financial Statements

-On the other hand, the audited financial statements are financial reports that have been subject to independent verification and examination by a licensed auditor,
+On the other hand, audited financial statements are financial reports that have been subject to independent verification and examination by a licensed auditor,

 who utilizes generally accepted accounting principles such as accounting framework and International Financial Reporting Standards (IFRS).
-The auditor also utilizes International Standards on Auditing (ISA) for detailed approach and methodology in performing the audit engagements.
+The auditor also utilizes International Standards on Auditing (ISA) for a detailed approach and methodology in performing the audit engagements.